dhad4g/Lexington/docs/Trap.md

 # Trap Unit

 The Trap Unit manages exceptions and interrupts.
-Reset conditions are also handles by the trap unit.
-This implementation uses purely combinatorial logic, except for trap CSRs.
+Reset conditions are also handled by the trap unit.
+This module uses purely combinatorial logic.
+For details on trap insertion into the pipeline see the [Control Unit](./Control.md).

 This document uses the RISC-V Specification definitions of *trap*, *exception*, and *interrupt*.
 - *trap*: the synchronous transfer of control to a trap handler caused by an *exception* or *interrupt*
 - *exception*: an unusual condition occurring at run time associated with an instruction in the current hart.
 - *interrupt*: an external event that occurs asynchronously to the current hart.

 ## Ports

 ### Parameters

-- **`WIDTH=32`** data width
+- **`XLEN=32`** data width
 - **`CSR_ADDR_WIDTH=12`** CSR address width
 - **`RESET_ADDR=0x0000_0000`** program counter reset/boot address